jsutlovic/YALS2/README.md

 # YALS2
-A pure C implementation of Conway's Game of Life
+A pure C implementation of Conway's Game of Life with OpenGL 3 for visuals

 ### Features
 - Compact data storage format